Kansas Distracted Driving Accident Lawyers

 Distracted driving has become one of the most common causes of car accidents in Kansas in recent years.
 As more people continue to drive with cellphones and other devices that distract their attention, such accidents have become increasingly common.

-If you're dealing with an auto accident caused by a distracted driver, contact Bretz & Young as soon as possible.
-Located in Hutchinson, Salina and Wichita, and serving accident victim throughout Kansas, our knowledgeable legal team thoroughly understands Kansas’ distracted driving laws.
+If you’re dealing with an auto accident caused by a distracted driver, contact Bretz & Young as soon as possible.
+Located in Hutchinson, Salina, Wichita, Garden City, Dodge City, and serving accident victim throughout Kansas, our knowledgeable legal team thoroughly understands Kansas’ distracted driving laws.

 Distracted driving contributes to thousands of Kansas accidents every year.
 While cell phone distraction is perhaps the most common, other distractions also cause accidents, including activities by the driver such as using electronic devices, applying makeup, reading a newspaper, eating, or dealing with children.